Remember: "You don't stop playing softball because you grow old, you grow old because you stop playing softball."

 POPS (Past Our Prime Softball) was formed as a men’s adult league in 1998 by Dr. Keith Pastuch, who was a scholarship college baseball player and played at high levels of softball all over the South Shore of LI.
 As a doctor specializing in athletic injuries, he found himself treating many men in their 40’s, 50’s & 60’s who were getting hurt playing in various softball leagues.
 He noted that most of the injuries were caused by older players trying to keep up with players much younger.
 The idea was born, and the league started with a bunch of friends who recently turned 40 years old wanting to continue to play competitive softball - but not against 20-something year olds or against players the same age as their kids.
 What started as 6 teams playing on weeknights after work rapidly attracted more and more players and soon enough, POPS 40 & Over took off.
-After running smoothly for a number of years, POPS established a 50 & Over league.
-Both leagues continued to grow and POPS now has over 36 teams with more than 600 players.
+After running smoothly for a number of years, POPS established a 50 & Over and recently a 60 & over league.
+All 3 leagues continue to grow and POPS now has over 36 teams with almost 600 players.

 POPS is widely recognized as one of the best run, premier men's softball leagues on Long Island.

-We play games on some of the finest fields in Nassau County, including Baldwin Park, Cow Meadow Park, Eisenhower Park and Shell Creek Park, as well as on fields of some high schools including JFK HS and our "home field" at Oceanside HS.
+We play games on some of the finest fields in Nassau County, including Baldwin Park, Wantagh Park Turf, Bay Park Turf, Eisenhower Park and Shell Creek Park, as well as on fields of some high schools including JFK HS and our "home field" at Oceanside HS.
 We use Clincher Gold softballs, high arc pitching of 6-10 feet, and special rules designed to prevent injuries (see POPS Rules on our website).
+Every game is 9 innings long.
 In this league everyone hits (continuous batting) and everyone plays the field if they want to.
 POPS’ one application fee covers everything, including uniforms, umpires, balls, bases, permits, fields – players just show up and have a good time.

-POPS Summer Ball season has 3 divisions in the 40 & Over league, and 3 divisions in the 50 & Over league.
+POPS Summer Ball season has 3 divisions in the 40 & Over league and the 50 & Over league.
 Each league has an American division (for the highest performing teams), a National division (for teams performing just below the highest level), and a Central division (for newer and all other teams).
-The 40 & Over league games are played Mondays through Wednesdays, while the 50 & Over league games are played on Thursdays and some Fridays.
+The 40 & Over league games are played Mondays through Tuesdays, while the 50 & Over league games are played on Thursdays and 60 & Over plays on Wednesday so as not to conflict with any leagues play.
+This allows many in POPS to play in two different leagues.
 The season begins in the first week of May, with Championships held in late August.
-ASA umpires are provided, and at least one POPS Director is at all games to resolve any misunderstandings of rules or other issues.
+USA umpires are provided, and when possible a POPS Director or Field Supervisor is at all games, to resolve any misunderstandings of rules or other issues.

 Every team makes the playoffs, which utilize a double elimination format.
 Standings are kept throughout the season in each division to determine positions for the playoffs.

-POPS Fall Ball season, which plays from September through October, has two divisions in the 40 & Over league (which plays Mondays and Tuesdays), a 60 & Over league (which plays on Wednesdays), and a Father & Son league (which plays on Thursdays).
+POPS Fall Ball season, which plays from September through October, has two divisions in the 40+ & 50+Over combined league (which plays Mondays and Tuesdays), a 60 & Over league (which plays on Wednesdays), and a Father & Son league (which plays on Thursdays).

 We also make sure POPS is a part of the communities we play ball in.
 We give out scholarships to children of our players who are graduating high school seniors and to the high schools whose fields we play on.

 POPS’ philosophy is simple – to provide a safe, friendly, and fun environment to play competitive softball.
 POPS is about more than just playing softball – it’s also about camaraderie.
 Countless friendships have been made among players from all teams.
 Whining is discouraged, and inappropriate behavior is not tolerated – it has no place in POPS.
-Our 15-member Board of Directors, under the leadership of Commissioner Keith Pastuch, ensures that the league stays on course.
+Our Board of Directors and Field Supervisors under the leadership of Commissioner Keith Pastuch, ensures that the league stays on course.